Four Spirits

 Created over 2 years ago

-Created about 6 years agoAbout Sena Jeter Naslund
+Created over 3 years agoAbout Sena Jeter Naslund

 Sena Jeter Naslund is a cofounder and program director of the Spalding University (Louisville) brief-residency MFA in Writing, where she edits The Louisville Review and Fleur-de-Lis Press.
 A winner of the Harper Lee Award and the Southeastern Library Association Fiction award, she is the author of eight previous works of fiction, including Ahab's Wife, a finalist for the Orange Prize.
 She recently retired from her position as Distinguished Teaching Professor at the University of Louisville.